Yoga Warm-Ups for Carpal Tunnel Syndrome and Wrist Pain

 You don’t have to seek immediate medical help when you have CTS, especially when it’s only beginning and the pain is still manageable.
 In this case, you may want to learn more about yoga and how it can help relieve the discomfort caused by the condition.

-For any yoga requirements in Singapore, Sweatbox Yoga has all you need to learn the practice and find out how the activity can help you deal with CTS.
+For the best yoga classes Singapore, Sweatbox has all you need to learn the practice and find out how the activity can help you deal with CTS.
 We have the experience and the best teachers who will guide you on how to perform yoga best suited for your flexibility and overall health.